doinel1a/vite-react-ts-starter/README.md

 This repository comes 🔋 packed with:

-- **React JS**: A library for building user interfaces that uses a declarative approach and provides a way to create reusable UI components;
+- **React.js 19**: A library for building user interfaces that uses a declarative approach and provides a way to create reusable UI components;
 - **TypeScript**: A programming language that adds static type checking to JavaScript and provides additional features such as interfaces, enums, and classes;
-- **Tailwind CSS**: A utility-first CSS framework that provides predefined classes for common styles and layout patterns, allowing quick styling without writing custom CSS;
+- **TailwindCSS**: A utility-first CSS framework that provides predefined classes for common styles and layout patterns, allowing quick styling without writing custom CSS;
 - **SASS**: A CSS preprocessor that adds features such as variables, nesting, and mixins to CSS, making it easier to write and maintain large CSS codebases;
 - **PostCSS**: A tool for transforming CSS with JavaScript plugins, allowing to add new features to CSS and improve the development process;
 - **Fontawesome**: A library with over 5000 free icons that can be easily customized and used in web applications;
 - **Playwright**: A library for automating web browser interactions, allowing the writing of end-to-end tests and perform browser automation tasks;
-- **Vite**: A build tool and development server that provides fast and efficient development and production builds for modern web applications;
+- **Vite 6**: A build tool and development server that provides fast and efficient development and production builds for modern web applications;

 And with tools that enhance the development experience: